Where to incorporate a business in Canada

 • Quebec no Canadian Directors required

 Officers and shareholders do not need to be Canadian residents.
-Note also that Canadian residents are specified, not Canadian citizens.
+Additionally, it’s important to note that Canadian residents are specified, not Canadian citizens.

-British Columbia, Quebec, Prince Edward Island, Nova Scotia and New Brunswick and Ontario are the only Provinces in Canada that waive the corporate directors’ residency requirements.
-This is especially important for foreign individuals and businesses wishing to register businesses in Canada, as they will not have to appoint resident Canadian directors if they incorporate in any of these Provinces.
+British Columbia, Quebec, Prince Edward Island, Nova Scotia, New Brunswick, and Ontario are the only provinces in Canada that exempt corporate directors from residency requirements.
+This exemption is particularly valuable for foreign individuals and businesses seeking to establish operations in Canada, as they are not obligated to appoint resident Canadian directors if they choose to incorporate in any of these provinces.

-We do not provide nominee director services, however, we can provide incorporation services in any province which does not have residency restrictions.
+While we do not offer nominee director services, we can provide incorporation services in provinces that do not impose residency restrictions on directors.

-Companies incorporated in any of those five provinces can then be registered to do business in other provinces as well.
+Companies incorporated in any of these five provinces can expand their operations and register to conduct business in other provinces as well.

-Branch office registration is also available to you in any Canadian province, and you would not need to have a resident Canadian as a director.
+Additionally, branch office registration is an option available in any Canadian province, and it does not necessitate the appointment of a resident Canadian director.

 Canada provinces